SanjayB06/csptri3/testprep/week0.md

 ## 5.1

+### Notes

+Accelerometers
+- Used for airbag deployment and lateral movement detection

+- task completion changes based on innovations
+- some effects arent anticipated
+- effects can be viewed in different ways

+Microtransactions
+- "Free" Games/Apps
+- Cosmetics/Pay-to-win/Paywell to functionality
+- gold, v-bucks, coins, "chips", SBUX
+- Loot Boxes: banned in some countries

+- Responsible programmers consider all implications

 ### 1. Come up with three of your own Beneficial and corresponding Harmful Effects of Computing

 | Beneficial  | Harmful  |